Joseph-Riva/polyCrypt/README.md

 ## About
 Implementing Polynomials over Finite Fields for Cryptography and Beyond.
 This library aims to allow for relatively fast operations on polynomials in Characteristic two over Finite Extension Fields.

+Further Documentation can be found in the `documentation` folder in this directory.
 ## Installation
 Please download this repository and then you can execute:
 `cmake . && make`